meghantole/tarm/_posts/2021-10-07-typography-book-publishing.md

 title_color: "#ffffff"
 comments: false
 ---
-It’s important when a book is not only a captivating read but also an eye-grabbing beauty that people want to put on a shelf to enjoy the view every day.
+It’s important when a book is not only a captivating read but also an eye-grabbing beauty that people want to put on a shelf to enjoy every day.
+Choosing the right typography can help determine the genre, especially in romance novels where there are specific attributes needed to portray to the audience.
 Romance is one of the most popular fiction genres and one of the most profitable, making approximately $1.44 billion a year in sales.

 > *"Type can generate its own meanings and connotations - it is in essence a form of expression."* - Target Ink